 IMPORTANT: Once you leave GSU, you will no longer have free NVivo access -- and it's not cheap.

-...then earn the NVivo Ready!
+Earn the NVivo Team Ready!
 Badge!

 Applies knowledge from Part 1 mini-methods talk by hands-on manual coding an interview transcript.